ecordes-vt/docs/src/docs/automate-studio/README.md

         <br>
         - The brand new and enhanced engines table now lets you filter and sort your engine results
         <br>
-        - All of your engines, both ingestion (aka Adapters) and cognitive types are displayed in one centralized table for you to view, filter, and query
+        - All of your engines, both ingestion and cognitive types are displayed in one centralized table for you to view, filter, and query
     </div>
 </div>
 <br>